 Address any questions or concerns from workers.

-Review absence and sick leave policies and provide information to workers on available resources, including government support.
+Review absence and sick leave policies, and provide information to workers on available resources, including government support.

 Make sure that the tester is wearing adequate personal protective equipment (PPE), including:

-Clean and disinfect surfaces between users.
+Clean and disinfect surfaces between tests.

 Conduct the testing in a well-ventilated space.